marcosfaquete/Rocketseat/README.md

 # Rocketseat

-My projects and imersions in Rocketseat.
+My practices, challenges and projects at Rocketseat.